Play music as you read.....

 During the short reign of Bloody Mary, 1553-1558, 283 Protestants were burnt for their faith and for their refusal to attend the superstitious and idolatrous mass.
 62 Protestants were put to death in Kent, and there are a number of memorials to them.
-Aswell as the Martyrs of Rochester, (mentioned on our Introduction page) the following are also in place across the County:
+In addition the Martyrs of Rochester, (mentioned on our Introduction page) the following are also in place across the County:

 A memorial to the Dartford Protestant Martyrs, Christopher Waid, Nicholas Hall and Margaret Polley, was first erected in 1850 by the then Vicar of Dartford, Rev Gilmour, in the old burying ground on East Hill, overlooking the town.
 The monument was made of Bath stone and soon fell into disrepair.